Pre-arrival information

-An introduction to Liverpool Law School, fee/scholarship information and entry to the UK Bar.
+An introduction to Liverpool Law School, including fee and scholarship information, as well as guidance on entry to the UK Bar.

 Introduction to the Liverpool Law School